CSIRO-Precision-Agriculture/pyprecag/README.md

 ## Citation

-If you use pyprecag for any published work, please cite it using the reference below:
+If you use pyprecag for any published work, please cite using the reference below:

-*Ratcliff, Christina; Gobbett, David; Bramley, Rob (2019): pyprecag - a Python package for the analysis of precision agriculture data.. v1.
+*Ratcliff, Christina; Gobbett, David; Bramley, Rob (2019): pyprecag - a Python package for the analysis of precision agriculture data. v1.
 CSIRO.
 Software Collection. https://doi.org/10.25919/5d23f6ba8cff0*

 ## Dependencies